flueke/mvme/doc/sphinx/source/installation.rst

   Both 64- and 32-bit systems are supported but the 64-bit version is recommended due to the larger address space.

+* If using the `WIENER`_ VM-USB VME Controller:

   * `WIENER`_ VM-USB VME Controller with a recent firmware

     The VM-USB firmware can be updated from within mvme.
 See :ref:`howto-vmusb-firmware-update` for a guide.

   * Latest USB chipset driver for your system.

     Updating the driver is especially important for Windows versions prior to Windows 10 in combination with a NEC/Renesas chipset (frequently found in laptops).
 The driver shipped by Microsoft has a bug that prevents libusb from properly accessing devices.
 See the `libusb wiki`_ for more information.

   * USB Driver: libusb-0.1 (Linux) / libusb-win32 (Windows)

     The windows installer can optionally run `Zadig`_ to handle the driver installation.

+* No additional drivers are required when using the `Struck`_ SIS3153 Controller.
+Just make sure you're using a GBit/s ethernet when connecting to the controller.

 * At least 4 GB RAM is recommended.